-These instructions are for calling LinBugs inside R on a Unix-type system, with
+These instructions are for calling LinBugs inside R on a Unix-type system, with a z-shell.

-- In your .bashrc, add your version of two following lines
+1. In your .bashrc, add your version of two following lines

 export LINBUGS_HOME="/c/tduong/home/bin/openbugs"